VarunBhide/Temperature-sensor-max6675/README.md

-# Intefacing of temperature sensor MAX6675 with ESP8266 Node MCU
+# Intefacing of Temperature Sensor MAX6675 With ESP8266 NodeMCU

 ## Content